seratch/notion-sdk-jvm/README.md

 implementation("com.github.seratch:notion-sdk-jvm-okhttp3:${notionSdkVersion}")
 ```

-You can switch the `httpClient` in the following ways:
+You can switch the `httpClient` in either of the following ways:

 ```kotlin
 import notion.api.v1.NotionClient